zhangyunhao116/zmail/README.md

 - Automatically look for server address and it's port.
 - Automatically convert a python dict to MIME object(with attachments).
-- Automatically add mail header to avoid server reject your mail.
+- Automatically add mail header and local name to avoid server reject your mail.
 - Easily custom your mail header.
 - Only require python >= 3.5 ,you can embed it in your project without other module required.